tabufx50/spotify/README.md

 ## Main Spotify login page 👇

 This is the main Spotify login page.
-When you click the green button you are directed to this page:
+When you click the green login button you are directed to the next page which is a user verify page:

 ![Screenshot](spotify-login.jpg)